 Principally the PGCert International Student Advice and Support programme will enable individuals working with international students (for example in student support services and international offices) in the independent sector (eg. English language schools, public schools), and in higher and further education to systematically develop, extend and deepen their knowledge of both theory and practice.

 In a pervasive climate of local, national and international change, such professionals require expertise in interpreting changing political, social and legal frameworks, alongside the cultural and psycho-social aspects of helping and advice work with a variety of international students.
 This programme will address the central issues facing international student advisors in their day-to-day working lives.

 The UK Council for International Students Affairs (UKCISA) has chosen The University of Nottingham's School of Education, with its expertise in counselling and international education, as their preferred institution to deliver this innovative qualification for professionals working in the sector.

 We're delighted to be working with The University of Nottingham on this exciting new opportunity for enhancing the professional development of International Student Advisers and related staff.
 The role of the ISA has never been more crucial to the well-being of students and the international activity of their institution.

 Beatrice Merrick, Director of Services and Research, UKCISA

-Read about course alumnus, Lizzie Huckle's, experience of the course and how it helped with her career development.
+Read about our students' experience of the course and how it helped with their career development.